joerggollnick/ovh-dns/README.md

 (see [`ovh-api-client`'s repo](https://github.com/aureooms/ovh-api-client) for more informations).

-Add a new crontab to run this script using the right subdomain and domain, for example (using [`myip`](https://github.com/aureooms/myip)):
+Add a new crontab (`crontab -e`) to run this script using the right subdomain and domain, for example (using [`myip`](https://github.com/aureooms/myip)):

     */5 * * * * bash -c 'ovh-dns --target EU --domain example.com --subdomain www --ip "$(myip public)"'